2021 Hyundai Ioniq Electric Review< Back to blog

 The Hyundai Ioniq Electric is just one version of a car which is also available as a full hybrid and plug-in hybrid model.
 Out of the three versions, the electric Ioniq is the cheapest one to run, making it an attractive option for those looking to cut motoring costs dramatically.

 Electric cars are becoming more popular as drivers look to switch to a more affordable car and improve the UK’s air quality.
 As far as EVs go, the Hyundai Ioniq is a great option for families looking for a spacious, comfortable and safe car that has a decent range too.
+In fact, it made our list of most popular cars, with our customers picking it as their favourite EV to lease.

 Fed up with searching for the best deal?
 Moneyshake finds you the best Hyundai Ioniq lease deals, simplifying your search for a brand-new electric car.